 An employer can support a timely return to work by offering your patient alternative duties or reduced hours whilst they recover from their transport accident injuries.

 An employer may discuss a return work plan directly with your patient or with the TAC.
 In some cases, and where consent is given, an employer may also liaise directly with you or your patient's other treating health practitioners, to plan their return to work

 There is no requirement for employers to keep a transport accident injured person's job open for them or to provide alternative duties or reduced hours under the Transport Accident Act 1986.
 However, the TAC may offer employer incentives as part of a return to work program.
 These include:

 - Paying WorkSafe Injury Insurance for the period of the return to work program.

 - Offering wage subsidies to compensate the employer financially, while the injured person returns to normal hours and duties

 - Paying for modifications to or purchasing equipment for the workplace to help with return to work.

 Where your patient does not have a job to return to due to their transport accident injuries, the TAC can arrange support to assist in the identification of suitable employment options and secure new employment.

-For more information, view the relevant service on the Medical Services page.
+For more information, view the relevant service on the Treatment and support Services page.

 Network Pain Management Programs